Home Health Chondrosis: symptoms, causes, treatment

 • release of pinched nerves and regeneration of their vital functions;

-• removal of tissue swelling and elimination of inflammatory processes;
+• relieving tissue swelling and eliminating inflammatory processes;

-• fight against the very cause of the disease.
+• fighting the very cause of the disease.

-Drug treatment consists in prescribing the following medicines below:
+Drug treatment consists of prescribing the following medications:

 • antispasmodics and pain relievers;